Notes on the Geography of Morocco: Casablanca

 Three years after the post office, the law courts were completed in 1923 by Joseph Marrast, another young architect on Prost's staff.
 Marrast didn't stay long in Morocco, and this is his only completed building.
 Along with Prost's bank on the Place de France, however, it went a long way toward establishing the neo-Moroccan style.

 The city hall (now the Wilaya or governorate) came last.
-Sketched in 1917 by Prost, the final design was by Marius Boyer, who won a competition that tied his hands at least to the extent of specifying neo-Moroccan arcades and green tiles.
+Sketched in 1917 by Prost, the final design was by Marius Boyer, who won a competition requiring neo-Moroccan arcades and green tiles.
 Delayed by the Depression, the building was finished in 1937.

 So was the State Bank of Morocco, designed by Edmond Brion and managing to maintains the severity of its siblings while ratcheting up the opulence proper for a house of money.

-Yes, the French built churches, too, though the Church of Sacre Coeur, by Paul Tournon, came along slowly, starting in 1930 and wrapping up in 1952, only to be wrapped up again more recently.
+Yes, the French built churches, though the Church of Sacre Coeur, by Paul Tournon, came along slowly.
+Begun in 1930, it was completed in 1952, only to be wrapped up again more recently.
 The building is set back from the street.
 Cohen and Eleb suggest that this was no accident but rather the government's effort "to tone down religion in the city center" (p.
 108).
 Lyautey apparently wanted a single tower, like a mosque, but he was gone by the time work began, and the church wound up with a more conventional pair.

 In 2017 most of the building was wrapped in scaffolding, but enough was visible to see that Tournon wanted a cathedral for the 20th century.